-The housing authority also administers 13 Section 8 mobile vouchers.
-They utilize the NAHRA centralized wait list, which has an approximate waiting time for a voucher of seven years, (Gill, 2013).
+The PHA also administers 13 Section 8 mobile vouchers for the Duxbury Housing Authority.
+They utilize the NAHRA centralized wait list, which has an approximate waiting time for a voucher of seven years (Gill, 2013).

 Existing Private Affordable Rental Housing